 OFA Jazz Program and Harvard Jazz Bands present "Along Came Benny," residency honoring composer/saxophonist Benny Golson, also featuring pianist Mulgrew Miller (April).

-16th annual Harvard Arts Medal awarded to saxophonist/composer Joshua Redman '91 (May).
+Harvard Arts Medal awarded to saxophonist/composer Joshua Redman '91 at the 16th annual ARTS FIRST (May).

 OFA and Music Department announce retirement of Dr. James Yannatos, conductor of the Harvard-Radcliffe Orchestra and Senior Lecturer in Music since 1964 (October).

 Harvard Arts Task Force report issued by the Office of the President; OFA Director Jack Megan serves on Task Force committee, among other members (December).

 Learning from Performers welcomed Visiting Artists: percussionist Roy Haynes, actor/vocalist Michael Cerveris, vocalist/composer Peter Eldridge, artist collective Fierce Pussy, playwright Sarah Schulman, Punchdrunk directors Felix Barrett and Maxine Doyle, singer/songwriter Suzanne Vega, and actor Blair Underwood.

 Harvard Arts Medal awarded to John Ashbery ’49 at the 17th annual ARTS FIRST (May).